 When I first began earning a living from home it was the late 1980s, and no one else that I knew was doing anything like the same thing.
 That was just about the time I moved from the city to the country, and I remember hearing more than one piece of second-hand gossip from the rural locals about how this Steve Maxwell guy earned a living.
 “I think he sells drugs”, one persistent rumour had it.
 “How else does a guy in his 20s keep buying stuff with no visible job?
 He doesn’t work!”
+That’s me below, in 2002, in the office I’d set up in one bedroom o my house.

 Two Paths to Online Work